khaydarian/spla/design/review.md

 Generally for best performance the ADC clock needs to be very clean.
 Driving this from the FPGA won't provide a very clean clock, re-driving for each ADC would be better.
 Perhaps a star topology is ok.

 Status: Probably skip; I don't need very great ADC performance.

+## FPGA startup

+Programming input pins ought to have a pull-up/pull-down resistors, in case the `FT2232H` sets the B bus to high impedence when A bus is in sync fifo mode.
+The datasheet isn't specific about this detail.

+There should be LEDs on the various important FPGA programming pins (`DONE`, `INIT`, `PROGRAM`);

+Status: Needs review.

+## `FT2232H` layout

+Some of the layout around the `FT2232H` is odd because I originally had the `EP` footprint, with a large ground pad.
+THis should be cleaned up.o

+Also, the `+1V8` rail out to have a convenient test point, for bringup use.
+Decoupling capacity (`C7`) should be near the source of this power (pin 49).

+Status: Pending.

+## Ground loops

+The 5V rail goes a long way around the edge of the board, but the ground return path is direct.
+This might create a small magnetic field going through the middle of the board, which might be bad.

+Status: Probably ignore, since I'm not sure if this is a real problem.

+## Physical connectors

+USB Micro adapter and 12V Barrel jack might not match reasonable actual parts; need to choose those parts and update the layout to match.

+Status: Pending.